Magyartanulas/magyartanulas.github.io/Section8.md

 | ti      | -atok, -etek, -otok, -ötök, -tek, -tok, -tök | -aitok, -eitek, -jaitek, -jeitek, -itek, -itok |
 | ők      | -uk, -ük, -juk, -jük                         | -aik,   -eik,   -jaik,   -jeik                 |

-Things to note:

-* Multiple possessions is almost the same, just with an addied `-i`.
-* Because of this, plural case is not used with the possessive.
-* There are some similarities with indicative verb conjugation.
-E.g. `-nk` endings match 1st person plural indef present conjugation `-nk`.

 **Hierarchy**

 * Plural/Possessive